 We’ll break this down into three different life stages- infant/young, middle aged/adult, and senior.

-Infant/Young (usually less than 6 months of age): If your pet is new to the world, they usually need to see their vet more frequently than when they get older.
+If your pet is new to the world, they usually need to see their vet more frequently than when they get older.
 This is so they can be evaluated for any physical or behavioral abnormalities as they grow, and so they can get all of their age-appropriate vaccines (shots) to keep them healthy.
-For example, for puppies, this means visiting the vet every 4 weeks for 3-4 visits, starting at 6-8 weeks of age.
+For example, for puppies, this means visiting the vet every 4 weeks for 3-4 puppy wellness visits, starting at 6-8 weeks of age.
 Getting all of their shots at the correct time interval is extremely important for their health.

 Even though you may not notice something being off with your pet, your veterinarian might pick up on something that could be addressed right away to prevent things from getting worse.
 Here are a few of the things your vet can objectively check with your pet year-to-year to determine if a subtle health change may be going on with them: